 Throw it back to your childhood dunking days with this very Instagrammable milk-and-cookies combo.
 Crisp enough on the outside that it won’t crumble but still moist in the middle, it’s further proof that the Cronut king can do no wrong.
 Ansel couples rich chocolate with cold-infused Tahitian vanilla milk for the interior coating, and whether you shoot the pool of milk then chase with the cookie or go for the nibble-and-sip technique, it lives up to the hype.

 We’ll take chocolate with a side of…chocolate.
 The triple threat—with milk, dark and white—is enough to leave you weak in the knees, while a sprinkling of crystallized salt takes things to another level.
 The fresh-from-the-oven version even comes with a mason jar of cold vanilla-spiked milk.
-No one has to know (or will even believe) it’s all gluten-free.

-Loaf legend Uri Scheft, the brains behind Tel Aviv's Lehamim Bakery, brought his dough-kneading talents to Union Square with this 9,000-square-foot bakeshop.
 Grab one of 25 seats for a warm triple-chocolate-chip cookie—imbued with equal parts soft chew and caramelized crispiness—or take out a box of the baked treats if you don't want strangers to see you licking chocolate off your fingers.

 Even if math was never your forte, the higher chocolate-to-dough ratio in this delectable treat is one you can get behind.
 A chocolate lover’s dream, the crisp-around-the-edges cookies are chock full of Torres’ quarter-size dark-chocolate chips.
-It’s just like the ones Mom used to make, only better.
+They’re just like the ones Mom used to make, only better.
 Watch your back, Toll House.

 Pastry whiz Christina Tosi conjures up homey sweets at this bakery spin-off down the block from Momofuku Ssäm Bar.
-East Village hipsters, fawning foodies and in-the-know tourists line up for the cultish goodies, including crack pie (toasted oat crust with a gooey butter filling), cereal-milk soft serve and Tosi’s compost cookie, which takes the basic chocolate-chip cookie to oddball new heights with pretzels, potato chips, coffee, oats and butterscotch.
+East Village hipsters, fawning foodies and in-the-know tourists line up for the cultish goodies, including crack pie (toasted oat crust with a gooey butter filling), cereal-milk soft serve and Tosi’s compost cookie, which takes the basic chocolate chip cookie to oddball new heights with pretzels, potato chips, coffee, oats and butterscotch.

 A unique property for Thomas Keller Restaurant Group, Bouchon Bakery & Café at Time Warner Center was the first Bouchon Bakery property to open in New York City in 2006.
 Overlooking Columbus Circle and Central Park, its landmark setting designed by Adam D. Tihany, features a full-service café offering a wide selection of entrées, small plates, soups, salads and one of New York’s best chocolate-chip cookies, filled with gooey chocolate chunks as well as traditional chips.